stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-In episode 34, we have a client looking to buy a planet who is a mantis shrimp.
+In episode 34, we have a client looking to buy a planet who is a Mantis Shrimp.

 #### BEN